Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 **Visuals:**
 > {
-> **Scene Description:** A photorealistic and cinematic shot of a developer at a desk in a dimly lit room, looking stressed.
+> **Scene Description:** A photorealistic and cinematic shot of a developer at a desk in a dimly lit room.
+The developer wears a black hoodie and a simple black mask that covers their entire face.
+The front of the mask is a vibrant LED display, similar to a BoyWithUke mask.
 The aspect ratio is 16:9.
 The screen, filled with browser compatibility tables, glows brightly.
-Suddenly, the tables burst from the screen in a vibrant, chaotic explosion, transforming into a highly detailed stampede of wild, robotic longhorns, each branded with a different CSS or JS feature name.
-> **Action:** The developer throws their hands up in frustration.
-The camera zooms in on their face, showing the "decision fatigue."
+> **Action:** The LED mask displays a simple, neutral expression (e.g., '•_•').
+Suddenly, the tables burst from the screen in a chaotic explosion, transforming into a highly detailed stampede of wild, robotic longhorns.
+The developer throws their hands up, and the camera zooms in on their mask as the LED expression changes to one of frustration and stress (e.g., '>_<', or frantic, glitching lines).
 > **Audio - Soundscape:** The thunderous sound of a cattle stampede mixed with chaotic computer error noises.
 > }